 Results: The study revealed that the proportion of second dose measles vaccine uptake was 53.08%.
-Response rate was 100%.
-Children with parents who were primary guardians (AOR=1.54,CI,95%(1.05, 2.27), had antenatal care visit (AOR=1.97 CI, 95%(1.26, 3.07), child delivery at health facility (AOR=1.66, 95%CI: 1.14, 2.42), no child illness in previous vaccination time (AOR=1.53, 95%CI: 1.07, 2.18), and no long waiting time at the vaccination site (AOR= 2.54, 95%CI: 1.05, 2.21) were identified as determinants of measles second dose vaccine uptake.
+Having parents who were primary guardians (AOR=1.54,CI,95%(1.05, 2.27), antenatal care visit (AOR=1.97 CI, 95%(1.26, 3.07), child delivery at health facility (AOR=1.66, 95%CI: 1.14, 2.42), no child illness in previous vaccination time (AOR=1.53, 95%CI: 1.07, 2.18), and no long waiting time at the vaccination site (AOR= 2.54, 95%CI: 1.05, 2.21) were identified as determinants of measles second dose vaccine uptake.

 Conclusion: The measles-containing second-dose vaccine uptake was low.
 Children with parents as primary guardians, having antenatal care follow-up, health facility child delivery, absence of child illness during previous vaccination, and short waiting time were determinants.
-The finding suggests increasing maternal ANC contact and encouraging women to give birth in a health institution would increase MCV2 vaccine uptake.
+The findings suggests that increasing maternal antenatal care visits and encouraging women to give birth in a health institution would increase MCV2 vaccine uptake.

-► Please cite this paper as:
+▶ Please cite this paper as: